otherness-space/immaterialize/README.md

 ### What [:rewind:](#read-me)

 WP theme in some sort of alpha stage.
 While Materialize is registered and enqueued it has not been completely checked.
+The plan is to develop a basic Customizer using the elaborate [Make][https://thethemefoundry.com/wordpress-themes/make/], by The Theme Foundary, as a starting point.
+The plan from there is to elaborate the bare bones of the starter theme's framework.

 ### Where [:rewind:](#read-me)